Fruitport High School

 Fruitport High School is a public high school in Fruitport, Michigan, United States.
 It is part of the Fruitport Community Schools district.

 History

 Additions were built to Fruitport Junior High School (which was new in 1955) in 1963 to form a junior/senior high school.

 The school was rebuilt in 2021 with a focus on security.
-Architecture firm Tower Pinkster built a 189,822 addition with a curved academic corridor, shatter-resistant glass, concrete wing walls and refuge zones to protect people in the event of a mass shooting.
+Architecture firm Tower Pinkster built a 189,822-square-foot addition with a curved academic corridor, shatter-resistant glass, concrete wing walls, and refuge zones to protect people in the event of a mass shooting.

 Academics

 Fruitport was ranked 257th in Michigan in the 2019 U.S. News & World Report best high school rankings.

 Athletics

 The Fruitport Trojans compete in the Ottawa-Kent Conference.
 The school colors are navy blue and white.
 The following Michigan High School Athletic Association (MHSAA) sanctioned sports are offered: